Faculty, Environment & Sustainability, William & Mary

 Schuyler, Carolyn & Dorothy Ibes. (in progress) Ecotherapy for Everyone Field Guide.

-Rakow, Don, Dorothy Ibes, & Chris Kim. (expected 2023) Best practices for engaging youth of color in greenspace and nature sites.
+Rakow, Don, Dorothy Ibes, & Chris Kim.
+(2025) Best practices for engaging youth of color in greenspace and nature sites.
 Forthcoming book chapter “The Transformative Power of Parks,” by members of the NE-1962 Multistate Research Group.

 Dorothy Ibes, Don Rakow, & Chris Kim.
 (2021) Barriers to nature engagement among youth of color.
 Children, Youth & the Environment.
 31(3).